Adithya1435/Dualboot-Cloudready-OS/README.md

 The purpose of this project is to dual-boot latest version of cloudready.
 Neverware has stopped the dual boot functionality from Cloudready v64.
 So here is the script to do that on a **Single hard disk (Not with Second hard disk)**.

+**Note: This script does not work for cloudready version 92 and above**

 ## Video Guide